opensearch-project/opensearch-k8s-operator/README.md

 ## Getting started

-The operator can be installed easily using helm on any CNCF-certified kubernetes cluster.
+The Operator can be easily installed using helm on any CNCF-certified Kubernetes cluster.
 Please refer to the [User Guide](./docs/userguide/main.md) for installation instructions.

 ## Roadmap

-The full roadmap is available in the [Development plan](./docs/designs/dev-plan.md)
+The full roadmap is available in the [Development plan](./docs/designs/dev-plan.md).

 Currently planned features: